texeira-coffee/texeira.coffee/chicken-tinga.md

 Makes 4 servings.

+Loosely adapted from Chef John's version.

 ## Ingredients

-- 1 tbsp cumin seed ground in a mortal and pestle
+- 1 tbsp cumin seed ground in a mortar and pestle
 - 3-4 cloves garlic ground with a 1/4 teaspoon salt in a mortar and pestle
 - 1 small to medium onion, diced
 - 2 lbs boneless, skinless chicken thighs